corley/ng-startup-documentation/tutorial/02-first-module.md

 }]);
 ```

-The logic of oru first module it's very simple:
+The logic of our first module it's very simple:
 * we have a new module called `ng-startup.dashboard`
-* it defines in the .config a routing strategy: When you visit the #/dashboard
+* it defines in the config a new route strategy: when you visit the #/dashboard
   * it run the `DashBoard` controller
   * it uses the `dashboard/dashboard.tpl.html` as template
-  * it will inject the compiled view in the `<div ui-view='main'></div>` of our index.html file
+  * it will inject the compiled view in the `<div ui-view='main'></div>` element in our index.html file
 * in the controller there's a fake service that set a list of news

 In order to make this module active, add it the main module in `src/app/app.js`: